RichardEssery/FSM2/README.md

     alb0 = 10*0.1

-in the namelist, set to sequence by including
+in namelist `&maps`, set to sequence by including

     alb0 = 0.2 0.2 0.1 0.1 0.1 0.1 0.1 0.1 0.2 0.2

-or read from a file albedo.txt containing 10 values by including
+or read from a file 'albedo.txt' containing 10 values by including

     alb0_file = 'albedo.txt'